 Dungeons & Dragons 3.5 has this in spades.
 Almost anything can be a game breaker if taken to a great enough extreme.
-Characters can instantly end every encounter with a successful Diplomacy check which it is possible to render impossible to fail at a very, very low level.
+Characters can instantly end every encounter with a successful Diplomacy check which it is possible to render impossible to fail at a very, very low level (see below for details).
 This is only the tip of the iceberg; even without exploitative min-maxing, all the spellcasting classes are almost hopelessly broken by seventh level, and canny players can break the game with low-level spells like Color Spray, Sleep, and Glitterdust.
 The so-called "save or suck" spells all instantly incapacitate monsters or otherwise render them unable to fight, and many of these spells exist even at the lowest levels, allowing spellcasters to bypass the entire hit point system and kill monsters with a single roll.
 Worse, spellcasters also have huge levels of flexibility and can make themselves effectively invincible against many ordinary attacks, have near-infinite mobility by mid-levels, have the best offensive and defensive capabilities, and are the best at making magic items, which themselves can often act as game breakers or exaggerate a character's game-breaking abilities.
 Even non-spellcasting classes can frequently do incredibly broken things, such as dealing more damage than any monster has hit points in a single round by mid-levels.
 As is noted in the unofficial (but widely accepted) tier list for the game, the third tier is not an insult to characters.
 A third-tier character is capable of defeating any monster in the game; they simply are not God.

-Before reading any of the below, its worth noting that, unlike with video games, its common accepted practice for the DM to limit the options available to players to a subset of what is available and to disallow the Loophole Abuse that most of these builds are built on.
+Before reading any of the below, it's worth noting that, unlike with video games, it's common accepted practice for the DM to limit the options available to players to a subset of what is available and to disallow the Loophole Abuse that most of these builds are built on.
 And if the players do end up building a completely broken character anyway, they'll generally work with the DM to make adjustments so the game is still fun for everyone.
-So unlike with video games, its okay for a Tabletop RPG to risk combinatorial explosion by continually giving the players more options.
+So unlike with video games, it's okay for a Tabletop RPG to risk combinatorial explosion by continually giving the players more options.

 With the right builds, Clerics and Druids have the potential to be very overpowered.
 This is so well known that it has a name: "CoDzilla," a portmanteau of "Cleric or Druid" and "Godzilla."
 For example, a Cleric with the 'strength' domain and the right weapons and feats can kill pretty much nearly anything in the monster manual in one turn.